nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-2.1 A safe society - An enriched nation

-Approximately 5.7 million people in Sri Lanka live below the national poverty line (set
+Approximately 5.7 million people in Sri Lanka live below the national poverty line (set at Rs.

-at Rs.
 16,326 per month as of May 2024 as confirmed by the Department of Census and

 Statistics.
-A report published by the United Nations Development Programme indicates

-that more than half of the population (55.7%), which is about 12.34 million people, are

-exposed to multidimensional poverty.
-This reflects a significant challenge: since gaining

-independence, the political parties in power have left a social legacy where a substantial

-portion of the population remains poor and suffers from multidimensional vulnerabilities.
+A report published by the United Nations Development Programme indicates that more than half of the population (55.7%), which is about 12.34 million people, are exposed to multidimensional poverty.
+This reflects a significant challenge: since gaining independence, the political parties in power have left a social legacy where a substantial portion of the population remains poor and suffers from multidimensional vulnerabilities.

-Since independence, every government elected to power has implemented various social

-protection and welfare programs aimed at alleviating poverty.
-While these programs

-provide financial and/or livelihood support to the needy, these programmes suffer from

-several inherent weaknesses, such as inefficiency, high administrative costs, lack of

-transparency in the selection of beneficiaries, failure to reach the intended recipients,

-political interference, and delays in payments etc. As a result, successive governments have

-failed to provide adequate and strong social protection and welfare to those in need.
+Since independence, every government elected to power has implemented various social protection and welfare programs aimed at alleviating poverty.
+While these programs provide financial and/or livelihood support to the needy, these programmes suffer from several inherent weaknesses, such as inefficiency, high administrative costs, lack of transparency in the selection of beneficiaries, failure to reach the intended recipients, political interference, and delays in payments etc. As a result, successive governments have failed to provide adequate and strong social protection and welfare to those in need.

 The NPP views social protection and welfare as a core responsibility of the state.
-Given

-the current economic conditions where a significant portion of the population lacks

-employment, business opportunities, and viable economic prospects, there is a pressing

-need for a comprehensive social protection program to rebuild the economy and society.
+Given the current economic conditions where a significant portion of the population lacks employment, business opportunities, and viable economic prospects, there is a pressing need for a comprehensive social protection program to rebuild the economy and society.

-The objective of the NPP’s social protection and welfare programs is to improve the

-living standards of those entitled to welfare benefits and to enable them to become active

-participants in the economy quickly.
-We aspire to provide “a universal social protection

-system based on the life cycle approach for all Sri Lankans. ”
+The objective of the NPP’s social protection and welfare programs is to improve the living standards of those entitled to welfare benefits and to enable them to become active participants in the economy quickly.
+We aspire to provide “a universal social protection system based on the life cycle approach for all Sri Lankans. ”

 #### Principles